jlfaucher/executor5-bulk/incubator/hostemu/readme.txt

 The example above should look very familiar to a mainframe Rexx programmer.
-The big difference is that a real file name is used instead of a DDNAME and the HostEmu environment is not the default address environment, thus the requirement that you either include the 'HostEmu' environment name in the address statement or you cause the 'HostEmu' environment to be made the default environment.
+The big difference is that a real file name is used instead of a DDNAME and the HostEmu environment is not the default address environment, thus the requirement that you either include the 'HostEmu' environment name in the address statement or you make the 'HostEmu' environment the default environment.

 The HostEmu HI, TS, TE commands have no arguments that are acceptable in the HostEmu environment.
 Thus their syntax is very simple.
 The EXECIO subcommand is more complicated